erikmswan/react-boilerplate/README.md

 export const getData = state => state?.auth?.data;
 /** The `?` operator conditionally accesses properties.
- * If the property is undefined, it won't throw an error.
+ * If the property is undefined, it won't throw an error,
- * Functinoally equivalent to writing:
+ * It will simply return undefined.
- *
+ * Functionally equivalent to writing:
  * export const getData = state => state && state.auth && state.auth.data
  **/